-This is a generic alternative to Atopica.
+What is Cyclosporine?This is a generic alternative to Atopica.
 It is an immune suppressant that is commonly used to treat atopic dermatitis but can also be used to treat some immune mediated diseases, anal fistulas in dogs, and asthma in cats when used as directed.
-What are the benefits of Cyclosporine?

 - Treats atopic dermatitis and some other medical ailments.

 - Less side effects as compared to steroids.